Ronald Colville, 2nd Baron Clydesmuir: Business career

-His obituary commented "that it was probably inevitable that Clydesmuir should join the family business on his return from the war and it was also in character that he should work his way up the hard way, successfully".
-He became a Director of Colvilles Limited in 1958.
-Meantime his lively personality, his abilities, and his connections caused him to be in demand in many other spheres.
-One of these was the Scottish Council (Development & Industry), a body established in the thirties under the leadership of his uncle, Lord Bilsland, to encourage the introduction of new, lighter industries to reduce the over-dependence of central Scotland on declining heavy industry and to develop export markets.
+in 1958, he became a director of Colvilles Limited.
+He would also find success in the Scottish Council (Development & Industry), a body established in the thirties under the leadership of his uncle, Lord Bilsland, to encourage the introduction of new, lighter industries to reduce the over-dependence of central Scotland on declining heavy industry and to develop export markets.
 After the war, the efforts to this effect continued with considerable success.
 Clydesmuir joined the Executive Committee in 1954, became its chairman in 1966, and President of the Council in 1972, an appointment he held until 1986.
-In these entirely voluntary roles, he worked tirelessly in productive association with successive chief executives, not least the redoubtable Dr. Willie Robertson, and he led pioneering and successful trade missions to the Soviet Union and China.
+In these roles, he worked in productive association with successive chief executives, and he led trade missions to the Soviet Union and China.

-Despite being exceptionally generous with his time to various voluntary organizations, he became increasingly preoccupied with business interests particularly in the field of banking and finance and from an early stage in the developing Scottish oil and gas industry.
-Since his appearance on the scene after the war he had been in demand as a non-executive director and among his early appointments was as a director of the British Linen Bank, then a wholly-owned subsidiary of Barclays Bank.
-He was appointed Governor of that bank in 1966 and on its merger with the Bank of Scotland in 1971, he became Deputy Governor of the merged bank.
-In 1972, on the resignation of Lord Polwarth to take up a political appointment, he was elected Governor of the Bank of Scotland, an office he held with distinction until his retirement in 1981.
+Despite dedicating his time to various voluntary organizations, Colville became increasingly preoccupied with business interests, particularly in the field of banking and finance and in the developing Scottish oil and gas industry.
+Since his appearance on the scene after the war, he had been in demand as a non-executive director.
+Among his early appointments was as a director of the British Linen Bank, then a wholly owned subsidiary of Barclays Bank.
+He was appointed Governor of that bank in 1966, and on its merger with the Bank of Scotland in 1971, he became Deputy Governor of the merged bank.
+In 1972, on the resignation of Lord Polwarth to take up a political appointment, he was elected Governor of the Bank of Scotland, an office he held until his retirement in 1981.
 During his time as governor of the bank, he was also a director of Barclays Bank.
-His period as Governor of the Bank of Scotland saw many changes and his leadership showed itself first in the successful and productive completion of the integration of the two banks and thereafter in the imaginative use of new technology and in the profitable expansion of the Bank's business, domestically within Scotland, in England and internationally.
-From an era when the high business office is often associated in the public mind with self-seeking, it is salutary to look back on his career which was one of impeccably unselfish dedication to the organization he led, and served.
+His period as Governor of the Bank of Scotland saw many changes, such as the completion of the integration of the two banks and thereafter in the use of new technology and in the expansion of the bank's business domestically within Scotland, England, and internationally.